graeme-winter/dials_tutorials/ccp4-workshop-2023/processing_in_detail.md

 "Experiment" in DIALS has a very specific meaning - the capturing of data from one set of detector, beam, goniometer and crystal - so if you have two scans from one crystal this is two experiments, if you have two lattices on one data set this is two experiments.
 In most cases you can ignore this distinction though.

-Usually the output filenames will correspond to the name of the DIALS program that created them e.g. `indexed.refl` and `indexed.expt` from `dials.index`.
+Usually both types of files will be created, with output filenames that correspond to the name of the DIALS program that created them e.g. `indexed.refl` and `indexed.expt` from `dials.index`.
 The only deviations from this are on import (see below) where we are only reading experiment models and spot finding where we find _strong_ reflections so write these to `strong.refl` - and we create no models so (by default) there is no output experiment file.

 At any time you can _look_ at these files with `dials.show` which will summarise the content of the files to the terminal.